 Etro had a similar theme: surfboards, bath-leisure, and blonde Mamma Mia beach waves.
 But the brand invited two actual, real-life pro surfers, Victoria Vergara and Maribel Koucke, to carry boards down the runway.
 Etro is celebrating its 50th anniversary this season, so it looked to its ‘60s roots of travel and leisure.
 Interestingly, though, the brand also decided to explore the roots of its own design staples, specifically the origins of the paisley print, which can be traced back to Persia.
 This felt like a smart way for Etro to connect with customers beyond Italy, while still staying true to its heritage.

 Versace, to me, is one of the clearest examples of a brand that successfully combines its national heritage with its own sense of fantasy and flair.
 You can spot a Versace print a mile away, like you would the Italian flag.
-This season, though, the brand’s DNA felt a little lost underneath a mash-up of layers and prints.
+This season, though, the brand’s DNA felt a little lost underneath a mashup of layers and prints.

 Of course, there were some familiar high notes: Supermodels Gigi and Bella Hadid, Kendall Jenner, and Emily Ratajkowski all looked fun and feminine in that explicitly Versace way, which Donatella has worked hard to translate for 2018.
 (Hence the platform Chain Reaction sneakers, logo T-shirts, and reworked chainmail dresses.)
 There were plenty of neon pieces and itty-bitty leather dresses, too.
 Plus, the show closed with a throwback: ‘90s supermodel Shalom Harlow strutted down the runway with power and grace to huge rounds of applause.
-This is the Versace woman we know and love.
-I only wished there were more of her.
+This is the Versace we know and love.
+I only wished there was more of it.

 For a city so rooted in tradition and family, it’s exciting to see designers look beyond Milan’s boarders, and be welcome to new ideas.
 It’s okay to fantasize and think big, because that creates a fantasy for the customer, too.
 Designers just have to make sure they don’t get lost along they way.